 - Having an upper respiratory infection like a cold, flu, or bronchitis

 In most cases, you can treat laryngitis yourself by resting your voice.
-Antibiotics are almost never needed because most cases of laryngitis are caused by a virus.
+Antibiotics are not recommended because most cases of laryngitis are caused by a virus.

-- Try to rest your voice for a week or so.
-Don't whisper, as that puts more strain on your vocal chords.
+- Rest your voice for a week or so.
+DO NOT whisper, as that puts more strain on your vocal chords.

 - If you smoke, stop.